-If you’ve ever been skiing in France before, you’ll have noticed that without exception every lift has a designated lane for the ESF.
+If you’ve ever been skiing in France before, you’ll have noticed that without exception every lift has a designated lane for ski schools.
 Paying customers and their instructors never have to wait in line – they go straight to front.

-Edit: As reader Dave Meyer points out, the ESF line isn’t just for the ESF – but all ski schools.
+Edit: As reader Dave Meyer points out, the ski school line isn’t just for the ESF – but for all ski schools.
 In Meribel alone there’s a wide range of British ski schools, so feel free to choose somewhere that best suits your needs.